graelo/website/content/tokio/tutorial/shared-state.md

 } // lock goes out of scope here
 # async fn do_something_async() {}
 ```

-When you try to spawn something that calls this function, you will encounter the
+When you try to spawn a task that calls this function, you encounter the
 following error message:

 ```text
 error: future cannot be sent between threads safely --> src/lib.rs:13:5